-On June 29, 2007, GASB published an exposure draft of the proposed Statement Accounting and Financial Reporting for Derivative Instruments, which will supersede GASB Technical Bulletin No. 2003-1 Disclosure Requirements for Derivatives Not Reported at Fair Value on the Statement of Net Assets.
-This proposed Statement addresses recognition and measurement of derivative instruments and disclosure of information about derivative The disclosures of GASB Technical Bulletin No. 2003-1 have been instruments. incorporated in the proposed Statement, which will become effective for financial statements for periods beginning after June 15, 2009.
-CDA may elect to implement the proposed Statement earlier.
-The proposed Statement will require that all CDA interest rate exchange agreements (swaps) are reported at fair value in the Statement of Net Assets and that all swaps are tested for hedge effectiveness.
+In June of 2008, GASB published Statement No. 53 Accounting and Financial Reporting for Derivative Instruments, which will supersede GASB Technical Bulletin No. 2003-1 Disclosure Requirements for Derivatives Not Reported at Fair Value on the Statement of Net Assets.
+This Statement addresses recognition and measurement of derivative instruments and disclosure of information about derivative instruments.
+The disclosures of GASB Technical Bulletin No. 2003-1 have been incorporated in Statement No. 53, which will become effective for financial statements for periods beginning after June 15, 2009.
+CDA may elect to implement this Statement earlier.
+The Statement will require that all CDA interest rate exchange agreements (swaps) are reported at fair value in the Statement of Net Assets and that all swaps are tested for hedge effectiveness.
 Effectiveness is established if the changes in cash flows of the swaps substantially offset the changes in cash flows of the hedgeable items.
 The changes in fair values of the swaps, that are determined to be effective hedges, will be recognized as deferred inflows or outflows in the Statement of Net Assets.
-The changes in fair value of the swaps that are determined not to be effective hedges will be reported in the

-Statement of Revenue, Expenses and Changes in Net Assets.
-For the year ended June 30, 2007 and 2006, CDA swaps are reported in accordance with GASB Technical Bulletin No. 2003-1 and are more fully described in Note 9.
+The changes in fair value of the swaps that are determined not to be effective hedges will be reported in the Statement of Revenue, Expenses and Changes in Net Assets.
+For the years ended June 30, 2008 and 2007, CDA swaps are reported in accordance with GASB Technical Bulletin No. 2003-1 and are more fully described in Note 9.